 There are two forms of the bottlenose dolphin, of which the coastal or inshore form generally frequents harbors, bays, lagoons and estuaries.
 The potential life span is as long as 35-50 years, with female dolphins tending to live longer than male.
 Age is determined by examining a sliced section of a tooth and counting the growth layers, much like you would count the growth rings in a tree.

 Dolphins establish dominance with threatening postures and gestures such as smacking their tails on the water, jaw snapping, raking and physical fighting.
 They are fascinating creatures to watch, because of their tendency to jump out of the water and land on their backs or sides in a behavior called breach.
 They also communicate through clicks and sounds similar to moans or whistles, which intrigues observers.

 While bottlenose dolphins are not endangered, some populations are depleted.
 In U.S. waters, they are protected by the U.S. Marine Mammal Protection Act.

 Bottlenose dolphins are a top predator in the ocean, with few predators of their own.
-Sharks and killer whales occasionally prey upon them but the major threat comes from humans, when they are caught in fishing gear.
+Sharks and killer whales occasionally prey upon them but the major threat comes from humans interaction when they are caught in fishing gear.

 When Nicholas was only six months old, his mother stranded due to a respiratory infection and, being so young, he followed her onto the beach and also became stranded.
-They both suffered from severe sunburns, and unfortunately Nicholas’ mother passed away.
+They both suffered from severe sunburns and, unfortunately, Nicholas’ mother passed away.
 Nicholas did not have enough time to learn the hunting skills needed to survive on his own in the wild, so he became one of our permanent residents.
-Read more of Nicholas’ story.
+Read more of Nicholas’ rescue story.